Biden looks to provide relief from extreme heat as record high temperatures persist across the US

 More than 100 members of Congress, led by Democratic Reps.
 Greg Casar and Sylvia Garcia of Texas and Judy Chu of California have called on the administration to implement the new heat standard for outdoor workers as quickly as possible.

-“We know extreme weather events such as heat waves are becoming more frequent and more dangerous due to climate change.
-Urgent action is needed to prevent more deaths,″ the lawmakers wrote in a letter Monday.
+“We know extreme weather events such as heat waves are becoming more frequent and more dangerous due to climate change,” the lawmakers wrote in a letter Monday.
+U”rgent action is needed to prevent more deaths,” the lawmakers wrote in a letter Monday.

 The United Farm Workers and other groups also called on OSHA to immediately issue a nationwide rule protecting outdoor workers after farm worker deaths this month in Florida and Arizona.